 Nigerian Community Meeting with SA Law Enforcement and Host Community in Limpopo, Addressing Ejike Ekemezie’s Death

-The National Working Committee of NUSA and the Polokwane chapter met with the Polokwane Community Policing Forum and the Station Commander of Polokwane Police station.
-The meeting aimed to improve relations between the Nigerian Community in Polokwane and local law enforcement agencies, in light of the death of Mr. Ejike Ekemezie in police custody in March 2023.
+NUSA’s National Working Committee and Polokwane chapter met with the Polokwane Community Policing Forum and Station Commander following Mr. Ejike Ekemezie’s death in police custody in March 2023.

 Kenneth & Co. killed in Johannesburg